ferrufino/ferrufino.github.io/_posts/2022-10-02-delegation-pattern.md

 ### Be Careful with

+Be careful about creating too many delegates for an object.
+It can be overused.

 Delegation is usually a good choice when a type needs to be usable in many different contexts, and when it has a clear owner in all of those contexts - just like how a UITableView is often owned by either a parent container view or its view controller.

+If an object is doing too much with many delegates, then maybe it has to be broken down to different objects.

 ### Code Example